DAnaselo/dwm-setup/README.md

   exec startx
 fi
 ```
-* It Should Drop you in dwm , Done.
+* It Should Drop you in dwm , Enjoy.